gu-fan/awesome/README.rst

 INTRO
 =====

-this is config files for awesome wm (on ArchLinux)
+This is config files for awesome wm (on ArchLinux)

 * rc.lua
     basic setting